DivyaSin/Malicious-Content-Detector/readme.txt

 login.php == It contains username, hostname, password and database name.

-logout.php == It contains session destroy and lets the user logout of website.
+logout.php == It contains session destroy and lets the user logout from website.

 home.php == It is the web application where user checks the malicious content of uploaded file.